transparency-dev/trillian-tessera/README.md

  - Be available via the read API at the index that was returned from sequencing
  - Have Merkle tree hashes that commit to this data being included in the tree
  - Be committed to by the latest Checkpoint (and any Checkpoints issued after this point)

-> [!IMPORTANT]
-> There is currently no easy way to determine that integration has completed.
-> This isn't an issue if the personality process is continually running.
-> For personalities that require periods of downtime, [#341](https://github.com/transparency-dev/trillian-tessera/issues/341) tracks adding an API to allow for clean shutdown.

 ## Usage